MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/channel-integration-framework/faq-channel-integration-framework.md

 Dynamics 365 Channel Integration Framework 2.0 works only with multi-session apps such as Omnichannel for Customer Service.
 You can integrate any third-party telephony provider with Omnichannel for Customer Service using the Channel Integration Framework 2.0 APIs.

-To learn more, see [Choose between version 1.0 and version 2.0](choose-between-versions.md).
+For information on selecting versions, see [Choose between version 1.0 and version 2.0](choose-between-versions.md).

 For information on license, see [Dynamics 365 Customer Service pricing overview](https://dynamics.microsoft.com/en-us/customer-service/overview/#pricing) and [Dynamics 365 Customer Service pricing plan](https://dynamics.microsoft.com/en-us/pricing/customer-service/#plans).